Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Configuration/1-Edit.md

-The following command exists : `babylon config platform edit`
+The following command exists: `babylon config platform edit`

 It will allow you to open your configuration file directly in a file editor.